bertofurth/Seagate-Central-Debian/README.md

      apt-get update
      apt-get dist-upgrade

+You may need to reboot the system with the "reboot" command for the updates to take effect.

 ### Optional - Install Debian on backup partitions
 At this stage of the process the active Seagate Central partitions have Debian installed but the backup partitions have the native Seagate Central